willklein/how-to-win-developers/slides.md

 </style>

 <!--
+Build trust

+Deserve Attention

+Remove Friction

 As developers, we're very skeptical, we need to be convinced beyond any doubt, that something is not just a good idea, but worth our time and attention.
-So what is the foundation of earning that attention?
+Trust is the foundation, and the most important.
 -->

 ---